New Tashkent and New Uzbekistan Park: Traveler Planning Guide

 Is New Tashkent already a must-visit sightseeing district?

-Not yet in the same way as established cultural districts.
-Right now it is more important as a planning and logistics topic, especially for business and event travelers.
+Not for most first-time leisure travelers.
+Right now it is more useful as a planning and logistics topic, especially for business and event travelers.

 Should I choose hotel location based on this new cluster?